-In manufacturing, the oil is used as a fragrance in soaps and cosmetics.
+In manufacturing, the oil is used as a fragrance in soaps, cosmetics, lotions, and perfumes.

 Don't confuse marjoram with winter marjoram or oregano (Origanum vulgare), which is also referred to as wild marjoram.